A Historic Landmark

 The city regained control of the lease in 2000, and passed on the lease to Shoreline Entertainment under a twenty year term.
 Shoreline was obliged to fund the renovation of the Palais Royale and restore the building to public use as a ‘venue for ballroom dancing, as a site for banquets, weddings and other functions, or as an entertainment facility.”

 In 2005 the Pegasus Hospitality Group has privately invested over $3,500,000.00 dollars to restore the Palais Royale.
-The doors were re-opened to hold the first event in June 2006 and for the past eight years, business has flourished.
+The doors were re-opened to hold the first event in June 2006 and for the past twelve years, business has flourished.

 The Palais Royale is once again open for private and public functions.
 Under the professional and experienced eye of her new operators, the Palais Royale Ballroom is now a world class facility, available for corporate, social and cultural functions.
 And of course the revival of music and dancing has once again grace her stage and dance floor and has paved the way for a new generation of memories, and a rekindling of old.